-When we look back on highlights of our first 12 years, we are grateful that DukeEngage has been embraced so readily within the Duke University community and by our partners in service worldwide.
+When we look back on 13 years of highlights, we are grateful that DukeEngage has been embraced so readily by the Duke University community and our partners worldwide.
 Below are significant milestones in the life of DukeEngage dating back to its creation in 2007.